On Monday morning, Cleo and Gary paid the women’s security

 “Did Sybil suspect Akbari of kidnapping her child?”

-“I don’t know, and I don’t want to know,” said Crane, who was clearly tired of all the questions.
+“I don’t know, and I don’t want to know,” said Crane, who

 “Did Akbari ‘manage’ you, as well, Miss Crane?” said Gary.